maurolepore/tidy-ds/R/05_car_you.md

 ![](05_car_you_files/figure-gfm/plot-lines-2-1.png)<!-- -->

+## Compute linear models: The list approach

 > What if you actually want those mods?
 To access estimates, p-values,
 > etc. In that case, you need to fit them yourself.
 How to do that? –
 > <https://jennybc.github.io/purrr-tutorial/ls13_list-columns.html>

-## Compute linear models: The purrr way

 Put the variables needed for country-specific models into nested data
 frame: